BenMitnicK/Debian-Buster-X64-Dev-Env/README.md

 It is based on the Linux Debian Buster X64 operating system.

-The installed SDKs are as follows:
+The installed SDK are as follows:
 ```
 * PS4SDK (CTurt)
 * PS4SDK (BigBoss 5.05)